hamvocke/spring-testing/README.md

 source .env
 ```

+### 3. Start a PostgreSQL database

+### 4. Run the Application
-Once you've provided the API key you can run the application using
+Once you've provided the API key and started a PostgreSQL database you can run the application using

 ```bash
 ./gradlew bootRun
 ```

-The application will start on port `8080` so you can send a sample request to http://localhost:8080/hello to see if you're up and running.
+The application will start on port `8080` so you can send a sample request to `http://localhost:8080/hello` to see if you're up and running.

 ## Application Architecture